MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab09_Ingest_to_FHIR.md

 ### Learning objectives

 In this lab, you will:
--	ingest FHIR data into FHIR service with FHIR Loader
+-	Ingest FHIR data into FHIR service with FHIR Loader
--	identify issues in loading FHIR bundles
+-	Identify issues in loading FHIR bundles
--	recognize data constraints with FHIR Loader
+-	Recognize data constraints with FHIR Loader
--	track and compare FHIR Loader operations
+-	Track and compare FHIR Loader operations

 ### Step 1 - Download Sample Data